aleksa-codes/aleksastojsic/README.md

 ###
 Welcome to my GitHub profile!
 As a full-stack web developer, I am committed to creating modern and responsive websites and applications that meet the unique needs and goals of my clients.
 My specialties include finding innovative solutions and collaborating with others to solve problems and bring ideas to life.

-With a dedication to staying up-to-date in the field of web development through continuous learning and improvement, I am always seeking out new learning opportunities and projects to further improve my skills.
+With a dedication to staying up-to-date in the field of web development through continuous learning and improvement, I am always seeking out new learning opportunities and projects to further improve my coding skills.
 I am excited to work with you and help bring your ideas to fruition.

 My personal site is available [here](https://aleksa.codes).